blinkbitcoin/dev.blink.sv/docs/api/websocket.md

 This authentication method is required for accessing user-specific subscription data like `myUpdates`.

 ## Postman
-Try the websocket connection examples in the [Galoy API collection](https://www.postman.com/avionics-astronomer-21512623/workspace/galoy-api/ws-raw-request/65844dfbf0aa010f3874d5ff)
+Try the websocket connection examples in the [Blink API collection](https://www.postman.com/avionics-astronomer-21512623/workspace/galoy-api/ws-raw-request/65844dfbf0aa010f3874d5ff)

 To use the raw websocket protocol in Postman there are a few steps to follow: